Article

 Head to Tremblay's Sweet Shop in Stillwater for house-made peanut brittle, fudge, nut rolls and other treats / Alma Guzman

 Looking for spirited hostess gifts?
-Check out regional distillers, craft brewers and vineyards that make holiday wines and beers, and small-batch spirits that draw on ancestors’ Old World heritage.
+Check out regional distillers, craft brewers and vineyards that make holiday wines, beer, and small-batch spirits that draw on ancestors’ Old World heritage.
+Add flavor twists to other food and drinks with spice and salt mixes, infused vinegars and sugars from Golden Fig in St. Paul.

-More regional treats include crunchy caramel corn from Candyland in St. Paul and Stillwater; “chippers” (chocolate-covered potato chips) from Widman’s in Crookston; chocolate-covered hot air (sponge candy) and buttery brittle at Virginia’s Canelake’s Candies; pistachio bark, coconut brittle and handmade ribbon candy at Knife River’s Great Lakes Candy Kitchen; and fudge and nut rolls at Tremblay’s in Stillwater.
+For sweet stocking stuffers, look out for Salted Nut Rolls and Peppermint Patties from Pearson Candy Co. and handcrafted truffles and caramels from BT McElrath Chocolatier.
+More regional treats include crunchy caramel corn from Candyland in St. Paul and Stillwater; “chippers” (chocolate-covered potato chips) from Widman’s in Crookston; chocolate-covered sponge candy and buttery brittle at Virginia’s Canelake’s Candies; pistachio bark and coconut brittle at Knife River’s Great Lakes Candy Kitchen; and fudge and nut rolls at Tremblay’s in Stillwater.

 Lisa Meyers McClintick